github/secure_headers/README.md

 ## Note on Mozilla handling of CSP

-Currently, Mozilla does not support the webkit draft standard.
+Currently, Mozilla does not support the w3c draft standard.
 So there are a few steps taken to make the two interchangeable.

 Mozilla > 18 partially supports the standard via using the default\-src directive over allow/options, but the following inconsistencies remain.